Contents

 Care or clinical staff may wear a plain ring with no stones and one small pair of plain stud earrings.
 No wrist watches, necklaces, bracelets, anklets, or fitness bands are to be worn and these must be removed at the start of the working day or shift when providing patient care or in the patient environment.
 Ear stretching ‘plugs’ will count as one pair of plain earrings.

-Employees must ensure that their permitted jewellery is discreet and appropriate and in clinical areas, follow the bare below the elbows principle, so that it does not pose a risk to themselves or others.
+Employees must ensure that their permitted jewellery is discreet and appropriate and in clinical areas, follow the bare below the elbow principle, so that it does not pose a risk to themselves or others.

 Any piercings or jewellery which may cause an IPC or health and safety hazard must therefore be covered or removed; this also includes dermal piercing jewellery, which is not permitted to be worn below the elbow.

 Employees who are required to wear jewellery for religious reasons for example, a Kara (steel bangle) may do so provided that it is pushed up the arm and secured in place prior to all direct patient care activity to enable effective hand hygiene.
 Alternatively, disposable over sleeves may be worn for single episodes of care.
 Strict adherence to washing hands and wrists must be observed before and after use of these.
-If medic alert jewellery needs to be worn, this should be worn off the wrist by securing it to the high or mid forearm area or attached to the uniform.
+If medic alert jewellery needs to be worn, this should be worn off the wrist by securing it to the high or mid-forearm area or attached to the uniform.

 Employees whose religion requires them to wear a religious symbol may do so provided that they are discrete and comply with IPC and health and safety policies.